 Another, more obvious, benefit is the exercise aspect.
 Paul McCrossin commented that “walking and exercise is a well-documented way to reduce mental stress.”

-Catherine Burn added that “in particular, dogs are a great excuse to get out and have some exercise, and even speak to a few dog owners along the way which helps social connection.
-The benefits of regular exercise on mental health are well supported; it can reduce stress, improve your mood and help you sleep better”.
+Catherine Burn also added, “In particular, dogs are a great excuse to get out and have some exercise.
+Even speak to a few dog owners along the way, which helps social connection.
+The benefits of regular exercise on mental health are well supported.
+It can reduce stress, improve your mood and help you sleep better”.

 Productivity